TickTeam/guide-tt/how_to_choose_the_position_of_the_+_button.md

-###How to choose the position of Add button?
+###How to choose the position of the add button?
-In the task page, you will see an add button in the bottom right corner of the screen.
-There are two position for the add button in TickTick, bottom right and top right.
+In the task page, there is an add button in the bottom right corner.
+Actually there are two positions for the add button in TickTick, bottom right and top right.

 1.Open TickTick on your android device, and slide the screen to the right.